1. Law Relating to Contracts

 Currently, staff who have a medical report covering the period of absence, are entitled to a minimum of 15 days at full pay and 15 days at half pay (from 3 months to 2 years of service).
 The entitlement increases with years of service to 2½ months at full pay and 2½ months at half pay after 10 years of service.

-The school implements the Lebanese employment law, which stipulates ten weeks maternity leave (including weekends and public holidays) on full pay.
+The school implements the Lebanese employment law, which stipulates ten weeks’ pregnancy and maternity leave (including weekends and public holidays) on full pay.
+This includes absences due to pregnancy before the delivery date.

 4.4.
 Other Leave of Absence